Diabetes type 1: what is it?

 Where to get more help

 Diabetes support groups help many people cope with their illness and lead full lives.
-These groups can be especially helpful for parents of children with type 1 diabetes, who may find it a challenge to manage their child's diabetes at times.
+These groups can be especially helpful for parents of children with type 1 diabetes, who might find it a challenge to manage their child's diabetes at times.

 For more information on treatments for diabetes see our leaflet Diabetes type 1: what treatments work?